spiral/docs/filters/filter.md

 }
 ```

-You can combine multiple source inside the filter:
+You can combine multiple sources inside the Filter:

 ```php
 namespace App\Filter;